openstack-infra/zuul-website/roles/build-site/README.rst

 by a static site generator, or otherwise needs pre-processing, this role should perform that.

-Right now, it just copies files.
+Right now, it just copies files from the zuul-website and zuul-website-media repos.

 **Role Variables**